 Our cabin was on floor 11 high up at the back of the ship, interior, no windows and it was fine.
 We could hear the purring sound of the engines, nothing that would disturb anyone.
 Soundproofing of the cabins was excellent, I never heard any outside noise other than the engine purr and a few loud slaps and bangs as the ship hit bigger waves ( I think that’s what they were, I’m not sure)

-Did We Have to Dress for Dinner on This Cruise?
+Did We Have to Dress for Dinner on This Repositioning Cruise?

 There were two evenings designated as “Dress up or Not”, a few people pulled out their best bib and tucker but we were perfectly comfortable in our jeans.

 I had a dress and some borrowed shoes with me and never wore them.
-Most people on this ship were very dressed down.
-We saw a lot of tracksuits and extremely casual outfits.
+Most people on this ship .wore casuals.
+We saw a lot of tracksuits and extremely dressed-down outfits.

 There were a handful of families with children around my boys’ ages and younger on Getaway.